Stocks Advance As Inflation Slows - UrduPoint

 In the United States, the PCE Price Index, the Federal Reserve's preferred measure of inflation, showed inflation slowed to an annual rate of 5.0 percent in February from 5.3 percent.

-Wall Street was solidly in the green in late morning trading, while Europe's main equity indices closed the day higher.
+Wall Street indices jumped more than one percent, while Europe's main equity indices also closed the day higher.

-The dollar held onto gains made ahead of the release of the data.

-The core PCE Price Index that excludes volatile energy and food prices showed a smaller annual decline to 4.6 percent from 4.7 percent in January, and month-on-month increased by 0.3 percent.
+Investors have also been encouraged by the latest developments in the banking industry turmoil, with the industry apparently having stabilized after three US banks failed earlier this month.

 That has helped push up global equities, which had been under pressure through February and March.